Victor-Hugo-Albuquerque-de-Souza/home-vet-budget-sys/README.md

 # Budget System for home vets.

 This project was developed using React framework.
-Currently, it is using react-router library and web storage API.
-My next move is adding redux features.
+Currently, it is using react-router library, web storage API and redux state manager.